-To get stable, quality links for your project, you need to allocate a good budget.
+In Google, link signals remain a critical ranking factor.
+However, now they’re evaluated alongside user experience and content quality signals like E-E-A-T. To get quality links for your project, you need to allocate a good budget.
 You can acquire links, guest posts, and crowd links from various marketplaces and exchanges.
-But the problem is that your competitors do the same thing.
-And when many competitors act similarly, none of them can get a promotion advantage over the others.
-This creates a new challenge: finding unique links that your competitor can’t get.
+The problem is that your competitors do the same thing.

-Advantages and Disadvantages
+Advantages and disadvantages of PBN

 Advantages:

 3. Lower link cost.
 The cost of a link in such a PBN can be much lower than buying one from other websites.
-This often ignores the immense upfront and maintenance costs of a safe network.
+This fact often ignores the immense upfront and maintenance costs of a safe network.

 But it also has some disadvantages:

 4. Risk of Google penalties.
-Google’s algorithms, such as the Helpful Content System and Spam Updates, now effectively identify and de-index entire PBNs.
+Google’s algorithms, such as the Helpful Content System and Spam Updates, now identify and de-index entire PBNs.

 The main factor that shows the link’s effectiveness is indexing.
 Both the website and the specific page containing the link must be in Google’s index.
-This is a basic point.

 Experts highlight the following factors that influence the effectiveness of placed links: